A new strategy launched by the NSW Government aims to reduce serious injuries and fatalities in the transport industry.

-The Minister said hazardous manual tasks accounted for more than 40 percent of all claims, followed by falls, being hit by objects or vehicle accidents.
+Mr. Kean said hazardous manual tasks accounted for over 40 percent of all claims, followed by falls, being hit by objects or vehicle accidents.

-“Despite an overall reduction in major claims for injuries in recent years, serious injuries and fatalities continue to occur,” Mr. Kean said.
+“Despite an overall reduction in major claims for injuries in recent years, serious injuries and fatalities continue to occur,” he said.

 “Those incidents aren’t just on the road, they also happen when vehicles are being loaded and during routine maintenance.

 “I want to say – this isn’t just about physical health.
-We know mental health is increasingly important, and that’s why another priority in our plan is creating mentally healthy workplaces,” Mr. Kean said.
+We know mental health is increasingly important, and that’s why another priority in our plan is creating mentally healthy workplaces,” said Mr. Kean.